dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/endpoints.md

 ## Connection middleware

+Kestrel endpoints support connection middleware.
+Connection middleware is software that is assembled into a connection pipeline and runs when Kestrel receives a new connection.
+Each component:

+* Chooses whether to pass the request to the next component in the pipeline.
+* Can perform work before and after the next component in the pipeline.

+Connection delegates are used to build the connection pipeline.
+Connection delegates are configured with the https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.server.kestrel.core.listenoptions.use method.

+Connection middleware is similar to [ASP.NET Core request middleware](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-7.0).
+The difference is the connection middleware runs per-connection instead of per-request.

+### Create custom connection middleware
-Custom connection middleware can filter TLS handshakes on a per-connection basis for specific ciphers if necessary.

-The following example throws <xref:System.NotSupportedException> for any cipher algorithm that the app doesn't support.
+The following example shows a custom connection middleware that can filter TLS handshakes on a per-connection basis for specific ciphers if necessary.
+The middleware throws <xref:System.NotSupportedException> for any cipher algorithm that the app doesn't support.
 Alternatively, define and compare <xref:Microsoft.AspNetCore.Connections.Features.ITlsHandshakeFeature.CipherAlgorithm%2A?displayProperty=nameWithType> to a list of acceptable cipher suites.

 No encryption is used with a <xref:System.Security.Authentication.CipherAlgorithmType.Null?displayProperty=nameWithType> cipher algorithm.